Design for Adaptation: Living in a Climate-Changing World

 U.S. Global Change Research Program

 Receive continuing education credit for reading this article.
-The American Institute of Architects (AIA) has approved this course for 1 HSW Learning Unit.
 The Green Building Certification Institute (GBCI) has approved the technical and instructional quality of this course for 1.5 GBCI CE hour towards the LEED Credential Maintenance Program.

 Upon completing this course, participants will be able to: